 Her name is Violet.
 It was all I could give her.

-That’s what it said in the note that severed me from my roots.
-The note that was carefully tucked beside me in the equally abandoned car seat when I was freshly born.
+That’s what it said in the note severing me from my roots — the note tucked carefully beside me in the equally abandoned car seat — when I was freshly born.

-… It was fifteen years before I began to know the truth, and even that was before all the other things wanted me dead.
+… It was sixteen years before I began to know the truth, and even that was before all the other things wanted me dead.

 For more aesthetics based on these books, click here.